Children's rights under the Islamic State: Children's right to life

 The right to life is a fundamental inherent right of all children, established in Article 6 of the CRC.
-The constant attacks by ISIL in Iraq and Syria violate this fundamental right by causing the deaths of hundreds of children.
+The constant attacks by IS in Iraq and Syria violate this fundamental right by causing the deaths of hundreds of children.
 In Iraq, the United Nations reported that killing and maiming continue to be the violations that most affect children.
 Since 2014, there has been a significant increase in violence which resulted in a conservative estimation of 1,256 children killed and 1,831 children injured as a result of the conflict-related violence from 1 January 2014 to the end of April 2015.
-In 2014 to 2015, the counter-ISIL operations had intensified resulting in significant increase in documented child casualties due to the clashes between parties to the conflict.
-Of these documented attacks, it has been alleged that more than half are results of attacks using tactics of extreme violence by ISIL.
-Also reported was the systematic killing of children belonging religious and ethnic minorities by ISIL, including numerous cases of mass execution of boys.
+In 2014 to 2015, the counter-IS operations had intensified resulting in significant increase in documented child casualties due to the clashes between parties to the conflict.
+Of these documented attacks, it has been alleged that more than half are results of attacks using tactics of extreme violence by IS.
+Also reported was the systematic killing of children belonging religious and ethnic minorities by IS, including numerous cases of mass execution of boys.

-In Syria, the United Nations has limited capacity to verify information in the areas under the control of ISIL.
+In Syria, the United Nations has limited capacity to verify information in the areas under the control of IS.
 There have been reports regarding the execution of children in Hasakah, Raqqah and Dayr Az-Zawr.
-An estimated one-fifth of child casualties are caused by vehicle-borne improvised explosive devices and suicide attacks by ISIL.
+An estimated one-fifth of child casualties are caused by vehicle-borne improvised explosive devices and suicide attacks by IS.
 In April 2014, 69 children were killed and injured in a double improvised explosive device attack in a government-controlled neighbourhood of Homs.

-The violent attacks by ISIL have been in violation of the international Human Rights and Humanitarian laws.
+The violent attacks by IS have been in violation of the international Human Rights and Humanitarian laws.